Pschmeiser/capstone_1_mental_health/README.md

 After a large series of replacement commands the data was made to be uniform.
 The resulting amount of data points where however reduced from 1260 to 1240.

 Thankfully for the remaining metrics of family history and company size no cleaning had to be done.

+#### Methods
+To examine each metric, sex, company size, and family history, initially through the use of seaborn the normalized percentage occurrence was plotted.
+From this information two metrics appeared to have some significance and required hypothesis testing.
+An example of the method used for the two proportion can be found here (https://newonlinecourses.science.psu.edu/stat414/node/268/).